 - cleaning procedures

-The policy will be reviewed and updated over the coming months, and extracts will appear here once we are nearer the stage of reopening.
+The policy will continue to be reviewed and updated over the coming months, with extracts appearing here where appropriate.
 Below is the extract that affects visits made by outside contractors:

 Guidelines to follow: